davidgasquez/handbook/Routine.md

 - Automate one thing.
 - Chat with everyone.
 - Actively reach out to friends and family.
+- Take notes on everything you learn and share them.

 On the higher level, you can also have an [[Annual Review List]] to remind yourself some cool things!